 She’s a nimble (and quick, and silent) crawler.
 I am forever checking and re-checking to make sure the basement door is shut.
 If I’m sitting with her while she plays in her room and one of the other children comes in, she makes a beeline for the door and can completely overtake some of them.
 SHUT THE DOOR! has, therefore, become an oft-heard refrain in the house.
 That, and HERE COMES BEADIE!!

 She’s become very brave about cruising and standing.
 The other day I found her perched on top of her toy-tin, turned upside down and shoved against the rail of her playpen.
 She may be plotting an escape.
+The Door Handle is very important especially for the basement door to stay intact.

 hair & eyes